uboslinux/ubos-docs/sphinx/users/shepherd-staff.rst

 Amazon website, and configure the Shepherd account with it.
 No actual Staff device is required.

+UBOS will never auto-generate a new key pair in the cloud.

 UBOS Staff device configuration (container)
 -------------------------------------------